How to spend 4 days in the Luberon region of Provence, France

 Below is my 4 day itinerary for visiting the Luberon region.
 This itinerary is designed for exploring at a slow, relaxed pace.
 However, if you have less time or want to fit more in, then you could certainly visit several villages in a day as they are quite close to one another.

 Roussillon is a unique place in the Provence region.
-The town is known for its ochre, a clay-like mineral used for its natural pigmentation.
-Rousilion once had the world’s largest ochre deposits.
+Rousilion once had the world’s largest ochre deposits, and the town is still known for its ochre, a clay-like mineral used for its natural pigmentation.
 Nowadays, mining for ochre has stopped in Roussillon and the quarry is no longer in use.
 Standing in the small town, you can see why – almost everything around the town has been carved away in the deep quarry below, leaving just the village centre perched high on the hilltop.

 Although the quarry is no longer being used for mining the ochre, it has been opened up to allow tourists to visit.
 For a small fee of €3 per person, you can walk the Sentiers des Ocres (ochre trail) through the old quarry.
 There are two trails – a 30 minute and a 60 minute trail which you can follow.
 (We took the longer trail, however it only took us about 40 minutes to complete the loop and this includes stopping for photos).